GianpaoloPascasi/pack-challange/README.md

 If you have VSCode you should be able also to debug them using the Run and Debug section.
 ## Docker way
 I have setup a docker compose to launch both a postgres instance and the e2e tests.
 Check this [section](#if-you-want-to-test-from-your-command-prompt) and from the root launch in your console `docker-compose -f docker-compose-e2e.yml up`.

+# Schema
+The schema and initial data is at [containers/init.sql](./containers/init.sql)